Elacatinus horsti: Description

 The yellowline goby grows to be 5 cm in length.
 It has a rounded snout and a long, slim body.
 The upper parts are black and the underside is grey, gradually paling to white.
 Some fish have a bright, yellow stripes running along each side from the eye to the tail, with often a yellow spot or short line on the snout.
 In juvenile fish, this stripe is shorter and extends just beyond the base of the pectoral fin.
-Young Elacatinus chancei is very similar in appearance, but in that species, the yellow line hardly reaches the pectoral fin.
+Young Elacatinus chancei are very similar in appearance, but in that species, the yellow line hardly reaches the pectoral fin.
 In another form of the fish, the stripe is white, paling to a bluish-grey colour beyond the pectoral fin.
 The dorsal fin is in two parts, and has seven spines and 11 to 12 soft rays.
 The pectoral fin then has 18 rays and the anal fin has a single spine and 10 soft rays.